NicosaurusRex99/Solid-Blocks/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Versions**

-Do NOT use latest
+Do NOT just say latest
-Minecraft Version:
+- Minecraft Version:
-Forge Version:
+- Forge Version:
-Mod Version:
+- Mod Version:

 **Describe the bug**
 A clear and concise description of what the bug is.